Education on Shoreham Beach

 5. Threats to Shoreham Beach, local and global.

-COASTAL GEOGRAPHY Coastal geography focusing on how the beach was formed and shaped by nature.
+Coastal geography focusing on how the beach was formed and shaped by nature.
 Today, over 90% of the pebbles on local beaches are flint, in various forms and stages of erosion.
 These pebbles have made a fascinating journey starting with their creation in the Cretaceous period and many were washed from the eroding chalk during the end of the last ice age when melt water created the river valleys we know today.
 Some of the flint has eroded from the chalk more recently.
 Some non-flint pebbles have been deposited on the beach after being used as ships ballast.
+Practical activities include the following.

 1. Physical forces that shape the beach (e.g. coastal erosion, longshore drift)

-3. Exploring the pebbles that make up Shoreham Beach.
+3. Exploring the pebbles that make up Shoreham Beach

 5. Uses of our coastline past and present